 Military Spouses: A Gold Mine of Untapped Talent

 Hiring military veterans has been part of the national conversation for a while now.
-There's been great effort and energy by smart employers and key partners to lower veteran unemployment over the last few years.
+There's been great effort and energy put forth by smart employers and key partners to lower veteran unemployment over the last few years.
 And it’s worked.
-Veteran unemployment numbers for October 2017 fell from 3.0% to 2.7%, lower than the national unemployment rate, which decreased from 4.2% to 4.1%.
+Veteran unemployment numbers have fallen below the national unemployment rate over the last year or so.

-But there’s another group that is worthy of the same attention and focus: the military spouse, a demographic that is woefully unemployed and underemployed.
+But another group is equally worthy of the same attention and focus: the military spouse, an underrepresented demographic in the workforce who is too often unemployed and/or underemployed.
 Military spouses bring a number of key skills to the marketplace and represent a goldmine of untapped talent.

 The Struggle is Real

-According to a 2016 survey by Blue Star Families, financial issues and military spouse employment are among the top concerns among military families.
-This survey found that 21% of military spouse respondents were unemployed but actively seeking work.
-This is consistent with the Department of Defense’s 2015 survey of active duty spouses which found a 23% unemployment rate.
-The Military Spouse Employment Partnership (MSEP) has placed that number as high as 29%.
+A Blue Star Families survey rates financial issues and military spouse employment among the top concerns among military families, revealing that 21% of military spouse respondents were unemployed but actively seeking work.
+A Department of Defense 2015 survey of active duty spouses found a 23% unemployment rate, and the Military Spouse Employment Partnership (MSEP) has placed that number as high as 29%.

 Call to Action